-Option Description Prevent Loopback This parameter is displayed only when you select changelog as the Publication Method .
-The Prevent Loopback parameter is used only with the changelog publication method.
+Prevent Loopback: The Prevent Loopback parameter is used only with the changelog publication method.
 The LDAP-search method doesn't prevent loopback, other than the loopback prevention built into the Metadirectory engine.

 The default behavior for the Publisher channel is to avoid sending changes that the Subscriber channel makes.
 The Publisher channel detects Subscriber channel changes by looking in the LDAP change log at the creatorsName or modifiersName attribute to see whether the authenticated entry that made the change is the same entry that the driver uses to authenticate to the LDAP server.
 If the entry is the same, the Publisher channel assumes that this change was made by the driver's Subscriber channel and doesn't synchronize the change.

-Connected system LDAP base-dn This parameter is displayed only when you select LDAP Search as the Publication Method .
-Specify the LDAP distinguished name (DN) of the container where the polling searches should begin (for example, ou=people,o=company).
-Search Scope This parameter is displayed only when you select LDAP Search as the Publication Method .
-Indicates the depth of the polling searches.
+If you select LDAP Search, fill in the following fields:

+LDAP Directory Base Container: Specify the container where user objects reside in the LDAP directory.
+If you are using a flat Placement rule, this is the container where the users are placed.
+If you are using a mirrored Placement rule, this is the root container.

+Search Scope: Indicates the depth of the polling searches.
 This parameter defaults to search the entire subtree that the LDAP base-dn points to.

-Class Processing Order This parameter is displayed only when you select LDAP Search as the Publication Method .
-Use this parameter to order certain events when referential attributes are an issue.
+Class Processing Order: Use this parameter to order certain events when referential attributes are an issue.
 The value of the parameter is a list of class names from the LDAP server, separated by spaces.
 For example, to make sure that new users are created before they are added to groups, make sure that interorgperson comes before groupofuniquenames.

 The driver defines a special class name, others, to mean all classes other than those explicitly listed.

 The default value for this parameter is others groupofuniquenames.

-Search Results to Synchronize on First Startup This parameter is displayed only when you select LDAP Search as the Publication Method .
-It defines whether the initial search results are synchronized, or only subsequent changes are synchronized.
-LDAP search filters to filter on individual attributes Specify the LDAP search filters to filter the individual attributes for different classes which are in Driver filter.
+Search Results to Synchronize on First Startup: This parameter defines whether the initial search results are synchronized, or only subsequent changes are synchronized.

+LDAP search filters to filter on individual attributes: Specify the LDAP search filters to filter the individual attributes for different classes which are in Driver filter.
 If you don't specify this option, the search is done based only on the objectclasses in the Driver filter like objectclass=inetorgperson.
 If there are n classes in the Driver filter, you can specify a maximum of n LDAP search filters separated by space.
+Each search filter is for its corresponding class in the

+(&(objectclass=inetorqperson)(cn=test))

+Search Results to Synchronize on First Startup: The first time the driver starts, it performs the defined LDAP search.
+This setting defines whether the initial search results are synchronized, or only the subsequent changes are synchronized.

+If you select No Publisher, there are no additional fields.

-Each search filter is for its corresponding class in the driver filter.
-The following is an example of a search filter: (&(objectclass=inetorgperson)(cn=test)) Maximum number of operations for a single bind Specify the number of LDAP operations after which the driver reconnects to the LDAP server.
-Change the default value to a large value if the driver does frequent binds.
+driver filter.
+The following is an example of a search filter:

+Use Sun Password Plugin: Select Yes if you have installed and configured the Novell Identity Manager Password plugin on Sun Java System Directory and you want to use it to synchronize to the Identity manager distribution password.

+A.1.6 ECMAScript

+Displays an ordered list of ECMAScript resource files.
+The files contain extension functions for the driver that Identity Manager loads when the driver starts.
+You can add additional files, remove existing files, or change the order the files are executed.

+A.1.7 Global Configuration

+Displays an ordered list of Global Configuration objects.
+The objects contain extension GCV definitions for the driver that Identity Manager loads when the driver is started.
+You can add or remove the Global Configuration objects, and you can change the order in which the objects are executed.